top of page

 David Ogilvy 9 Great Business Principles: Persistence Building A Brand

-Even though, studies have shown that once price becomes the primary factor for decision making, many industries are hurt as a whole.
+While price competition may seem like an easy solution to drive sales, it can hurt industries in the long run.
+Studies have shown that once the price becomes the primary factor for decision-making, many industries are hurt as a whole.

-Instead, Apple focuses the money they would have otherwise spent through price discounts on establishing a brand and culture that attracts customers who are willing to pay the price for their products.
+Companies like Apple, which rarely offer price discounts, focus instead on building a brand and culture that attracts customers who are willing to pay a premium for their products.

 bottom of page